-- 76.2 The Chief Executive Officer must ensure that the minutes of any Council meeting are: - 76.2.1 published on Council's website; and - 76.2.2 available for inspection at Council's office during normal business hours. - 76.3 Nothing in sub-Rule 76.2 requires Council or the Chief Executive Officer to make public any minutes relating to a Council meeting or part of a Council meeting closed to members of the public in accordance with section 66 of the Act.
+- 76.1.11. the time at which standing orders were suspended and resumed. - 76.2.
+The Chief Executive Officer must ensure that the minutes of any Council meeting are: - 76.2.1. published on Council's website; and - 76.2.2. available for inspection at Council's office during normal business hours. - 76.3.
+Nothing in sub-Rule 76.2 requires Council or the Chief Executive Officer to make public any minutes relating to a Council meeting or part of a Council meeting closed to members of the public in accordance with section 66 of the Act.

-Division 12 - Recording of Proceedings
+Division 13 - Recording of Proceedings